 1. Visit & Tour The Biltmore House

-One of the first things you should do at Biltmore is tour the house.
+One of the first and most obvious things you should do at Biltmore Estate is tour the home.
 Know that when you book, you must pick what time you’d like to enter the house.
-If you don’t, you aren’t guaranteed access.
+If you don’t, you aren’t guaranteed access to walk inside.

-The earlier in the day, the better.
+The earlier in the day you tour the Biltmore house, the better.
 Although reserving a time means you must arrive then, this helps with crowd control, too.

-The first time that we visited Biltmore, because we booked in advance, we found cheaper tickets that also included a free audio tour.
-Score!
+The first time that we visited Biltmore — because we booked in advance — we found cheaper tickets that also included a free audio tour.

 The audio tour took us around 1.5-2 hours throughout the entire house.

 However, if you just want to walk the house on your own without upping the price of your ticket, you can.
-When family and friends visit, we tour on our own, which still takes 1.5-2 hours (and yes, pee BEFORE you get in line and go inside).
+When family and friends visit, we tour on our own, which still takes 1.5-2 hours.

 The rooms explain themselves and are well worth the visit alone.